josho563/Achievment-List---Project-Front-End/README.md

 # Achievment-List---Project-Front-End
 Introduction:
-The Specifications was to create a CRUD application that covered both front-end and back-end using the technology that I had been taught.
+The Specification outlined that we needed to create a CRUD application that covered both front-end and a back-end. it was to be built using the technology that I had been taught.

-I choose to make my project list to be a list of video game achievements.
+I choose to make my project list on being a list showing video game achievements.

-Below outlines the technology I learned for this project
+Below outlines the technology I learned for this project I will cover each in depth in this document

  •	Project Management = Jira

  •	Source Control = Github

 •	Databases = Mysql

 •	IDE used = MYSQL workbench, ECLIPSE, VISUAL STUDIO

 •	Java SE

 •	Spring Boot = used within eclipse project

 •	Front-End Development = HTML CSS and JavaScript

 •	Automated Testing = Mockito JUNIT

 •	Intergration Testing = MockMVC

-To read how I implemented what I learned see below.

-Project Management:
+# Project Management:
- - My First step for this project was reading the specification, determining what would give me the Minimum viable product and then take this information to create user stories, this is where I began.
+ - My First step for this project was reading the specification and determining what would give me the Minimum viable product, I would then take this information to create user stories, this is where I began with my project.

  Jira Board type used = Scrum
 On this project firstly, I approached the Introduction section within the specification I had been given.
 I took on this information and used to make up my minimum viable product for the application, I then wrote them as User Stories in Jira and once done then created a Sprint.